 A near miss is an unplanned event that does not cause injury or damage but could do so.

-A work-related illness is a prescribed illness that is obtained by an employee through the course of work or from a non-employee as a result of activities carried out by Dalgarno Trust.
+A work-related illness is a prescribed illness that is obtained by an employee through the course of work or from a non-employee because of activities carried out by Dalgarno Trust.